hengadev/encx/IMPROVEMENT_ROADMAP.md

 - ✅ Comprehensive health monitoring and fallback support

 ### 6. **Advanced Features** ⚡
-**Streaming Operations**:
+**Streaming Operations**: ❌ REMOVED - No longer supported
-- Complete `cmd/streaming.go` implementation
+- `cmd/streaming.go` has been removed from the codebase
-- Large file encryption/decryption
-- Progressive upload/download with encryption
+- Streaming operations are not part of the current feature set

 **Key Management**:
 - Automated key rotation workflows